CtrlAltWilson/retro-ipod-spotify-client/README.md

 startx

 ```
 The reason why I repeated this step all the way until tty7 was because of the virtual consoles.
 If you already have a startx console running, using startx again will create another virtual console, which is a different ttyX set.
 Setting chown for 8 tty will make it safe to load in any one of these.
-I know this is a bit of a mess, but I have not ran into any issues as of yet.
+I know this is a bit of a mess, but I have not run into any issues as of yet.
 I am open for optimizations and improvements.

 make sure to use `sudo chmod +x [yourscript].sh` to allow running ./[yourscript].sh

 After tackling these issues, I was able to load spotipypod.py at last.

 Side note: During this process, I followed HerrEurobeat's other post (https://github.com/dupontgu/retro-ipod-spotify-client/pull/24) on removing emoticons from playlist names so it doesn't error.
-I have a couple playlists with this and for 'future-proofing' this definitely did the job.
+I have a couple of playlists with this and for 'future-proofing this definitely did the job.

 Cheers